webdeveloppro/cryptopiggy/README.md

 Bitcoin application where you can search by address hash and see transaction connected with address, amounts and final ballance.
 Its extends bitcoin ledger with functionality which hard/perfomance costly to do.
-Like analyzing transactions/blocks and etc Like, lets say you want to see all transaction from a hash <xxx> for 2014 yea
+Like analyzing transactions/blocks and etc Like, lets say you want to see all transaction from a hash <xxx> for 2014 year

 In additional it tried to predict how much dollars you address have base on the time address recieve/send bitcoins.